 During veteran gatherings, Tracie’s granddaughter, Makynlie, became a beloved presence.
 Always eager to help, she welcomed veterans on the front porch, assisted with special events, and shared cookies, conversation, and her warm smile.
 She especially loved creating beautiful handmade greeting cards for her new veteran friends—small gifts that carried enormous meaning.

-November of 2025, Co-Founders Tracie Abbate and Tom Holder formally incorporated The Heritage of Heroes as a faith‑based, veteran‑focused 501(c)(3) nonprofit serving Ellis County.
-What began as seeds planted years earlier has taken deep root and has now come to fruition.
+In November of 2025, Co-Founders Tracie Abbate and Tom Holder formally incorporated The Heritage of Heroes as a faith‑based, veteran‑focused 501(c)(3) nonprofit serving Ellis County.
+What began as seeds planted years earlier has now taken deep root—growing into a maturing mission brought to fruition through prayer and steadfast commitment.
 Guided by the belief Every Story Matters , the organization honors, supports, and empowers U.S. military veterans by preserving their legacies , fostering faith‑based community connections, and providing resources that promote stability and well‑being.
 Preservation efforts also honor civilian war survivors and the memories of those who served and are no longer with us, including Gold Star families.

 The Heritage of Heroes is guided by the Co-Founders and a board of directors committed to honoring veterans, strengthening community relationships, and ensuring the organization’s work is carried out with integrity, care, and accountability.